-Estonia and Russia: Although relations with Russia have markedly improved since the end of the Soviet occupation (see p.
-12-13 of History and Myth), political and social tensions persist.
+Estonia and Russia: Although relations with Russia have markedly improved since the end of the Soviet occupation (see History and Myth), political and social tensions persist.
 Some stress originates from Estonia's economic and political realignment with Western Europe since Estonia's independence in 1991.
 Other friction stems from perceived social inequalities afflicting ethnic Russians in Estonia (see "Social Relations" below).

-Relations between Russia and Estonia substantially deteriorated in 2007 following controversy over a World War II monument (see p.
-15 of History and Myth).
-Russia's 2014 occupation οf Crimea and 2022 invasion ∩f Ukraine have caused concern Estonia.
-In response.
-Estonia accepted has NATO around forces in its territory and has constructed fence along its eastern border with Russia.
+Relations between Russia and Estonia substantially deteriorated in 2007 following controversy over a World War II monument (see History and Myth).
+Russia's 2014 occupation of Crimea and 2022 invasion of Ukraine have caused concern in Estonia.
+In response, Estonia has accepted NATO ground forces in its territory and has constructed a fence along its eastern border with Russia.